 Since 1 January 2020, Université Côte d’Azur has been officially recognized as an experimental university.
 This new academic status helps develop a bold and independent strategy based on breaking down the barriers between education, research and innovation; developing agility and responsiveness through the increased autonomy of the units and the ability to harness the amazing potential for diversity represented by its 17 members.
 Université Côte d’Azur includes 17 major academic establishments around the historic university core to create one of France’s top 10 research-intensive universities.

 University of Greenwich

-The University of Greenwich, National Research Institute (NRI) is a specialist research, development and education with a focus on food, agriculture, environment, and sustainable livelihoods.
+The University of Greenwich, Natural Research Institute (NRI) is a specialist research, development and education with a focus on food, agriculture, environment, and sustainable livelihoods.
 NRI’s mission is to generate, apply and share knowledge and develop skills for a sustainable world.

 NRI runs undergraduate and postgraduate teaching programmes and has approximately 50 PhD students at any one time, many of whom are from overseas.
 NRI has BSI-accredited ISO9001 quality management systems supporting effective operational and financial management.